 Located in the North of Mallorca’s island, is one of the most attractive and with more personality municipalities of the island.
 It has an area of 146.03 km2 and a population of more than 17.000 inhabitants.

 It is one of the main tourist enclaves in Mallorca, and it is the second most populated area in the municipality.
-At the back of a wide bay there is the Fortalesa (fortress) protected by the Punta de l’Avançada, that was built in 1624.
-Port de Pollença combines modern tourist opportunities and moreover, it is an ideal place to practice all kinds of nautical sports and to enjoy nature.
+At the back of a wide bay, there is the Fortalesa (fortress) protected by the Punta de l’Avançada, which was built in 1624.
+Port de Pollença combines modern tourist opportunities and it is an ideal place to practice all kinds of nautical sports and to enjoy nature.

 Cala Sant Vicenç